satya164/satya164.github.io/src/posts/005-my-zsh-setup/page.md

 ## Substring Search

-The [zsh-users/zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) lets type part of a command which exists in the history, and then select the matching command with a keybinding.
+The [zsh-users/zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) lets us type part of a command that exists in the history, and then select the matching command with a keybinding.

 <video class="window" autoplay loop muted playsinline src="./substring-search.mp4" />